Manila station (Arkansas): History

-The JLC&E Railroad was chartered in 1897 by businessmen from Jonesboro, Arkansas in neighboring Craighead County to take advantage of the virgin timber of the "sunken lands" of the north eastern part of the state.
+The Jonesboro, Lake City and Eastern Railroad was chartered in 1897 by businessmen from Jonesboro, Arkansas in neighboring Craighead County to take advantage of the virgin timber of the "sunken lands" of the north eastern part of the state.
 The first train arrived in Manila on December 2, 1900, and the town would usually see four trains a day until 1938.

 This station was built in 1910, and is a well-preserved example of a wood-frame board-and-batten station of the period.
 The following year, the railroad came under the ownership of prominent Mississippi County plantation owner Robert E. Lee Wilson.
 Though the depot was primarily utilized to serve the timber industry area, as Manila was also the fish processing center for that part of Arkansas, it was not uncommon for 40 tons of fish and other aquatic cargo to be shipped out of the depot on a daily basis.

 The depot was formally closed on December 30, 1977.
 It is now owned by the city.
 The building was completely restored in 1997 with funds from the estates of Eena Wilson Grieshammer and her sister, Roxie Wilson Cates.

 The depot was listed on the National Register of Historic Places in 1997.